Home / publications / commentaries /

 The government has said that the purpose of recent asylum policies is to deter people from entering the UK to seek asylum, especially those who cross the English Channel in small boats.

-Much of the evidence on whether asylum policies deter people from seeking asylum comes from other high-income countries whose policies are more moderate than what the 2023 bill proposes for the UK.
-It is thus difficult to state conclusively what the impact of these new policies will be.
+The available evidence on whether asylum policies deter people from seeking asylum in high-income countries is based on measures these countries introduced over the past decades, most of which are less restrictive than what the government has proposed through the 2023 legislation.
+It is therefore difficult to state conclusively what the impact of these new policies will be.
 However, the available evidence suggests that the deterrent effect of asylum policies tends to be small.
 This is because:

 • Policy has been found to not be the most important factor influencing changes in the number of people claiming asylum.
 Global developments, such as conflicts in countries of origin, appear statistically to be more important.